williamtroup/Heat.js/RECENT_CHANGES.md

 #### **New Features:**
 - Added a new "Yearly Statistics" view (shown under the title bar), which shows some basic stats for the current year (off by default).
-- Added a brand new view called "Months", which shows a bar graph with the total items (per trend) per month (with color range toggle support).
+- Added a brand-new view called "Months", which shows a bar graph with the total items (per trend) per month (with color range toggle support).
-- Added a brand new view called "Line", which shows a single heat line for the entire year (with color range toggle support).
+- Added a brand-new view called "Line", which shows a single heat line for the entire year (with color range toggle support).
-- Added a brand new Export dialog, which is shown (when pressing the Export button) instead of using the default export binding option value.
+- Added a brand-new Export dialog, which is shown (when pressing the Export button) instead of using the default export binding option value.
-- Added a brand new Import dialog, which is shown (when pressing the Import button) instead of the select files dialog.
+- Added a brand-new Import dialog, which is shown (when pressing the Import button) instead of the select files dialog.
-- Added a brand new Add Type dialog, which allows new trend types to be added manually (off by default).
+- Added a brand-new Add Type dialog, which allows new trend types to be added manually (off by default).
 - More Export and Import options.
 - Added 9 new languages.
 - Added 19 new light themes.